-•Has the state created a system to accept and remit taxes in gold and silver: 10 points
+10 points: Has the state created a system to accept and remit taxes in gold and silver.

 Each state receives a rating across these 14 different categories for a maximum of 100 possible points.
+The higher a state's score, the better its policies are overall.

-As shown on the index, 43 states fully or partially exempt the purchase of gold and silver coins and bullion from sales tax.
+As shown on the index, 45 states fully or partially exempt the purchase of gold and silver coins and bullion from sales tax.
 Of those states, five do not maintain a sales tax on any items whatsoever: Alaska, Delaware, Montana, New Hampshire, and Oregon.

-As shown on the index, gold and silver coins and bullion are exempt from income tax in nine states.
-Of those nine, seven do not maintain any state income tax whatsoever: Alaska, Florida, Nevada, New Hampshire, South Dakota, Texas, and Wyoming.
+As shown on the index, gold and silver coins and bullion are exempt from income tax in 13 states.
+Of those 13, seven do not maintain any state income tax whatsoever: Alaska, Florida, Nevada, New Hampshire, South Dakota, Texas, and Wyoming.